-Desmond is an associate in Lawson Lundell’s Vancouver office practicing in the Business Law Group, with a particular focus on corporate and commercial law.
-He assists and advises clients on a variety of transactions, including ...
+Tim is an associate in Lawson Lundell's Vancouver office practicing in the Asia Pacific Group.
+His practice focuses on commercial real estate matters with a particular emphasis on commercial real estate development and commercial ...

 Our Real Estate Law Blog provides brief commentary on current legal trends and developments affecting your business.
 The topics addressed in Lawson Lundell’s Real Estate Law Blog are of interest to commercial real estate developers, real estate and strata agents, investors, landlords and tenants, as well as a variety of industry groups.

 Legal Disclaimer: The information made available on this webpage is for information purposes only.
 It does not constitute legal advice, and should not be relied on as such.
 Please contact our firm if you need legal advice or have questions about the content of this webpage.